Best UK eSIM for Business Travel and Digital Nomads

 Does it work in the tube?

 London Underground is getting 4G and 5G coverage on more lines.
 The Elizabeth line, Jubilee line, and parts of the Central line now have mobile coverage.
-Roami works on the tube wherever your chosen network has coverage, and the auto-switching helps find a signal in stations where coverage is patchy.
+Roami works on the tube wherever your network has coverage, and the auto-switching helps find a signal in stations where coverage is patchy.

 Which UK eSIM should I choose for a 3-month business trip?